JamesMura/bootstrap/README.md

 # Developer Machine installation (OS X Mountain Lion)

-First install git if you don't already have It, and setup a github account and gravatar image and get access to our team.
+First install git if you don't already have It, and setup a github account and gravatar image and get access to our team. if you are using git for the first time, follow these instructions to let you push to the ureport repo https://help.github.com/articles/generating-ssh-keys

 Create somewhere to store all the stuff, e.g.